Ethan-Lee7/ProForm/README.md

 # ProForm
-Frontend implementation of video pose similarity to analyze similarities between two motions<br>
+Frontend implementation of video pose similarity to analyze similarities between two motions for use in exercise and sports<br>

 # How to Use
 You need dependencies below.